The Jinney Ring Craft Centre Complex

 The Centre was opened in 1980 and has grown significantly over the years.
 It has won accolades for remaining a true craft centre which provides a home for crafts people who make and sell their own work.

-The "Jinney Ring" name came from Richard's fascination with old farm machinery (of which there is much around the grounds and buildings of the Centre).
-The Jinney Ring was the earliest form of rotary power used on farms.
-Until the beginning of the 19th Century the only forms of power available on farms were horses and water.
+The "Jinney Ring" name came from Richard's fascination with old farm machinery (of which there is much around the grounds and buildings of the centre).
+The Jinney Ring was the earliest form of mechanized power utilized on farms.
+Until the beginning of the 19th Century, the only forms of power available on farms were horses and water.
 The invention of the Jinney Ring allowed horse power to be converted to drive the previously manual farm equipment.
-The horse would walk around a large wheel with cogs which turned shafts and then belts and chains of the farm equipment such as corn grinders, sugar beat shredders and mangles.
+The horse would walk around a large wheel with cogs which turned shafts and then belts and chains of the farm equipment, such as corn grinders, sugar beat shredders and mangles.
 In some parts of the country the Jinney Ring was called "gin-gangs" from which came the word "engine".

-The small picture to the right shows a Jinney Ring in action.
-There is also a real Jinney ring outside of the main Gift Shop door at the Centre (see above with current owners Amanda and Malcolm Sunter).
+The picture above shows a Jinney Ring in action.
+There is also a real Jinney Ring outside of the main Gift Shop door at the Centre.

-Richard and Jenny retired in 2005, selling the business to Malcolm and Amanda Sunter (see right).
-Since they have owned the Centre, Amanda and Malcolm have extended the gardens, introduced a lot of regular events such as a sculpture trail, a beer and blues festival and many other activities.
-They continue to invest in the old buildings and are committed to the principles of their predecessors.
+Richard and Jenny retired in 2005, selling the business to Amanda and Malcolm Sunter.
+Since they have owned the Centre, Amanda and Malcolm have extended the gardens, introduced a number of regular events such as a sculpture trail, a beer and blues festival and many other activities.
+In recent years, the Jinney Ring has become an increasingly popular destination for weddings, hosting a variety of distinctive ceremonies throughout the year.
+Amanda and Malcolm continue to invest in the old buildings and are committed to the principles of their predecessors.

 They now welcome you to the Jinney Ring and hope you enjoy your visit.